top of page

 Search

-Farming or growing either way its local
+Farming or growing, either way it's local

-I have a garden at home and I do also have school gardens which my students would be working at this time of year.
+I have a garden at home, and I have school gardens which my students would be working at this time of year.
 I work in the school garden once a week and share the workload with a team of volunteers.
-My home garden is not quite ready yet but I do have seed starts.
-In fact, most of my seed starts are in a cold frame or in the house near grow lights or windows.
+My home garden is not quite ready yet but I do have seed starts which currently reside in my cold frame outside or under the grow lights in my spare room.
+I have a nice start I have green onions, leeks, and rhubarb, and the greens are coming along nicely, but it is not enough produce for the week of meals, so I did my Saturday morning routine shopping for groceries.

 Recent Posts